gradosphera/acton/docs/your-first-integration-test-in-tolk.md

 ```

 > Note that we use the `IncreaseCounter` type, which is imported from **types.tolk**.
 We don't need to declare it again, we just use it directly.
 Any future changes to this type will cause a compilation error if you forget to update its usage in the test.

-For those who have already written contracts in TypeScript, this approach may be new.
-In TypeScript tests, global variables at the `describe` level are usually used and re-initialized before each test via `beforeEach`.
-However, in Tolk tests, this approach won't work, and it's easy to make mistakes by not resetting variables properly, leading to incorrect testing.
-The Tolk approach avoids this issue by design.

 Now that we have successfully deployed and sent a message to our contract, we need to check that the counter has actually increased.